Skip to content

 Folate intake and other maternal health characteristics

-Based on the National Aboriginal and Torres Strait Islander Social Survey, in 2014–15, 60% of mothers of Indigenous children aged 0–3 took folate before or during their pregnancy.
+Based on the National Aboriginal and Torres Strait Islander Social Survey, in 2014–15, 60% of mothers of First Nations children aged 0–3 took folate before or during their pregnancy.
 The proportion was highest in Inner regional areas (70%) and lowest in Very remote areas (33%) (Table D3.01.19).

-According to data from the National Perinatal Data Collection, in 2019, among Indigenous mothers:
+According to data from the National Perinatal Data Collection, in 2020, among First Nations mothers:

-Figure 2.21.7: Indigenous women who gave birth, by selected maternal characteristics, 2019
+Figure 2.21.8: First Nations women who gave birth, by selected maternal characteristics, 2020

 Source: Table D2.21.12.
 AIHW analysis of the National Perinatal Data Collection.